-5. The vitamins, fiber and minerals in oranges a have important health benefits!
-According to the SF Gate, soluble fiber in oranges helps cleanse the body of excess cholesterol.
-Vitamin C prevents the build up of free radicals, which have been linked to cancer and heart disease.
+5. The vitamins, fiber, and minerals in oranges have important health benefits!
+According to the SF Gate, the soluble fiber in oranges helps cleanse the body of excess cholesterol.
+Vitamin C prevents the build-up of free radicals, which have been linked to cancer and heart disease.
 Vitamin A, which oranges are high in, helps protect the eyes.
 And potassium helps keep a heart healthy and beating regularly.

-6. According to Cooking Light magazine, lemons turn from green to yellow based on temperature not ripeness.
+6. According to Cooking Light magazine, lemons turn from green to yellow based on temperature, not ripeness.
 So a few green patches on a lemon does not mean that they aren’t deliciously ripe.
-In fact many citrus fruits grown in tropical environments stay green.
+Many citrus fruits grown in tropical environments stay green.

 7. The Meyer Lemon, which is a characterized by a school bus yellow peel and a sweeter less tart flavor, originated in China and is believed to be the product of crossing a mandarin orange with a lemon.

 8. Citrus is extremely frost sensitive.
 Cold spells and wind leech moisture from the fruit.
 One way that farmers in the Capay Valley prevent this type of damage is by watering their citrus orchards before a frost.
 The water then freezes onto the tree and acts as an insulator.
 It also turns the orchard into a beautiful winter wonderland!

 9. The technical name for a citrus peel is called a pericarp.
 It is divided into three parts: the exocarp, which is more commonly know as zest; the mesocarp, which is the white, spongy pith; and the endocarp, which is the pithy left over that clings to the fruit after you remove the peel.